swt-initiative31/documents/results/gtk.md

  The printer code in Windows SWT needs to be rewritten using the appropriate GTK APIs for Windows or need to use win32 APIs wherever required .
 GTK printer support on Windows OS is limited compared to Linux.
  Two standalone GTK applications were created using C and Java to test printer operations on Windows OS.
 Each application creates a GTK dialog with a print button, and when the 'Print' button is clicked, a
  Windows print dialog opens with printing options.
-   - Print to PDF: This option allows the user to create a PDF file; ABle to print the text to PDF.
+   - Print to PDF: This option allows the user to create a PDF file; Able to print the text to PDF.
    - Print to Printer (Cloud Printer): Print jobs are queued in the cloud printer, which can be viewed via the printer UI, printer can produce printed output(text).

 - **Browser** (Edge browser integration)